 The ICT research in this project has been inspired by several technological and societal trends.
 The quantified self-movement is a community of people that uses sensors to capture different aspects of life in order to improve individual performance.
-Life logging is the idea to make a digital capture of one’s own daily life, for instance to find patterns, trends, or to retrieve memories, artifacts in its original context.
+Life logging is the idea to record your daily life to identify patterns or to retrieve memories in its original context.

 Whereas the digital profiling mechanisms used by giants like Google and Facebook raises serious concerns about the terms and conditions, SWELL has a fundamentally different data and business model.
 Users own and control their own data.
 SWELL uses, improves and integrates the behavioural profiling technologies into user centered assistive technologies for achieving a better belance between professional work and private life and between mental and physical health.
 The user collects data in order to achieve a less stressful and more balanced life, in line with the increasing societal focus on self-management.

 Currently, only singe sensor monitoring systems are on the market, which have a limited potential for reflection and discovery of unhealthy life and work patterns.
 SWELL will eventually provide a platform that covers 24/7 life logging, with a focus on ‘what and how’ at work and physical activity and sleep / rest patterns at home and providing insight in causal relations.
 To our knowledge, the market does not offer such advanced integrated functionality.

 In 2013 TNO-research indicated that one million people of the Dutch workforce show signs of burnout and that stress is the main reason for seven percent of all sick leaves.
 With the goal of reducing these numbers, we have developed the Fishualization monitoring system.
 Fishualization enables employees to gain insights into their working habits to reduce stress and increase productivity.
 More.

 ICT science question: how to analyze and interpret heterogeneous multi-scale sensor data?
 What is a reliable model to measure the state of an entire group of knowledge workers?